Updated March 18, 2026

 Smoking on Beaches

 Designated smoke-free beaches across Ibiza.
-Check signage at each beach.
+Check signage at each beach — the number of smoke-free beaches is expanding yearly.

 How to avoid

-Look for smoking/no-smoking signs when you arrive.
+Look for smoking/no-smoking signs when you arrive at the beach.
+Step completely off the sand area before lighting up.
 Use designated smoking areas if available.

 Behavior